 "An ancient piece of pottery is restored"

-In 1936, Work: A Journal of Progress reported on one of the more unusual uncommon tasks to which WPA crews were assigned during the New Deal.
-78 WPA workers were assigned the role of assisting archaeologists, anthropologists, biologists, and other scientists in sorting the backlog of contributions to the Smithsonian Institution museum and other supportive roles.
-From the story in Work:
+In 1936, Work: A Journal of Progress reported that several dozen Works Progress Administration (WPA) workers were assigned the role of assisting archaeologists, anthropologists, biologists, and other scientists in sorting the backlog of contributions to the Smithsonian Institution museum and other supportive roles.
+This kind of “service work” to museums and libraries was quite common in the New Deal, so we mention it here because the Smithsonian is such a central public institution in the nation’s capital.

 Bones, skulls, fragments of pottery, and thousands of other items of scientific and historical importance are received yearly by the Smithsonian for classification and preservation.
 With this steady influx, examples and models of the latest brain children in modern industrial science arrive, waiting ironically for the passage of time to transform them into specimens of historical value.